Dniel97/RedSea/readme.md

 RedSea
 ======

 Music downloader for Tidal.
-For educational use only.
+For educational use only, and may break in the future.

 Requirements
 ------------